CHANDANKUMARNS07/Physical_Design_2024/README.md

 Below are the steps i considered for the execution of sta:-<br/>
 ```
 cd /home/ms2024007/VSDbabysoc/src/script/
-sta sta.conf  # For directky running the sta analysis use this command
+sta sta.conf  # For directly running the sta analysis use this command
 ```
 The sta.conf file consists of:-
 ```